Prabingiri/Obstacle-Aware-Region-Decomposition/README.md

 # Obstacle-Aware-Region-Decomposition
 MDM-2025

 This repository implements a set of algorithms for the hierarchical decomposition of spatial regions with obstacles.
-This is part of our research into optimal spatial subdivision; the project compares multiple partitioning strategies to determine the most effective approach.
+This is part of our research into optimal spatial subdivision; the project compares multiple partitioning strategies.

 ## Overview